safing/docs/portmaster/guides/contribute.md

 ### Tell the Internet

-You can even spread the word wherever you realm in the Internet.
-Share Portmaster in a forum.
-Recommend Portmaster being added to a cool list or website.
+You can even spread the word wherever you hang out.
+Share Portmaster in a forum, recommend it being added to a cool list or website.
 Or just share a blog article you enjoyed on reddit, lobsters, etc. Thanks for sharing!

 ## Assist with Documentation and the Website